 There are many reasons Toyota’s Camry midsize sedan is one of the best-selling cars of all time, but none of those reasons relate to the car’s design.
 Camry buyers simply don’t care if their vehicle is striking; more important to them is a reliable, fuel-efficient, safe, and comfortable commuter vehicle.

-Conservative styling has worked for Toyota for decades, but something about the teaser image of the 2018 Camry says the Japanese automaker is about to break new ground.
+Conservative styling has worked for the car company for decades, but something about the teaser image of the 2018 Toyota Camry says the Japanese automaker is about to break new ground.
 Debuting at the 2017 Detroit Motor Show in January, the next-generation Camry will serve up a new challenge to its main rivals – the Ford Fusion, Mazda6, Honda Accord, Chevrolet Malibu, Nissan Altima, and Hyundai Sonata.

 While the teaser only shows a sliver of the car, we can see cues like thin LED taillights, a trunk-mounted spoiler, strong and swooping character lines, fake rear air vents, and large wheels.
 If I didn’t know better, I’d almost call the image “exciting.”